-Nevada drivers caught texting while driving or otherwise handling a cell phone face a $50 fine for a first offense.
+Nevada drivers caught texting while operating a vehicle or otherwise handling a cell phone face a $50 fine for a first offense.
 But it is legal to use voice-activated technology such as Bluetooth to operate a cell phone's text-messaging, internet and GPS capabilities hands-free.

-The fines for texting while driving in Nevada increase with each successive conviction.
-And a second-time offense comes with four (4) demerit points on the person's driver's license.
+The fines for handling a wireless device behind the wheel in Nevada increase with each successive conviction.
+And a second-time offense comes with four (4) Nevada demerit points on the person's driver's license.
 But it may be possible to get traffic charges dismissed or at least reduced to a non-moving violation.

-- 1. Is texting while driving illegal in Las Vegas, NV?
+- 1. Is texting while operating a vehicle illegal in Las Vegas, NV?

 - 2. Can I use GPS-navigation while driving in Nevada?